pilotmm/fusedwind-dev/docs/turbine_geometry_and_structure.rst

      Plot of a blade structure with the main laminates moved forward and angled 15 degrees relative to the rotor plane.

+In the above figure, it is also evident that some regions have collapsed to zero width on the outer section.
+The leading panels between the spar caps and the leading edge reinforcement have been displaced by the spar caps, and the similarly the trailing edge web DPs have collapsed onto the trailing edge DPs.
+Note that the plotting functions in ``ComputeDPsParam2`` plots only valid regions, although they still exist in the parameterisation.